TheJeme/cyber-security-base-project/README.md

 ### Start Frontend

-You can start backend with command `npm start`
+You can start frontend with command `npm start`

 ### Start Backend